 MUS 105 - The Music Business

 MUS 245 - Arts Management and Concert Promotion

 MUS/BUS 399 - Internship

 ECO 112 - Principles of Macroeconomics

 One additional music business elective (4.0 credits taken at Augsburg or MSCM)

 12 semester credits in MUS or 8 semester credits in MUS credits and 4 semester credits in MUE (8 credits must be in residence at Augsburg) selected from:

 MUS 101 - Materials of Music I

 MUS 102 - Materials of Music II

 MUS 111 - Aural Skills I

 MUS 112 - Aural Skills II

 MUS 130 - Introduction to Music in the Fine Arts

 MUS 220 - Worlds of Music

 MUS 241 - History of Jazz

 (other MUS courses as approved by advisor)

 Graduation Skills

 Graduation skills in Critical Thinking (CT), Speaking (S), and Writing (W) are embedded throughout the offered courses.
-The Quantitative Reasoning (QR) graduation skill is met by completing two courses: MIS 260 (QF) and either BUS 264 or BUS 379 or COM 352 (QA).
+The Quantitative Reasoning (QR) graduation skill is met by completing two courses: MIS 260 (QF) and either MIS 264 or MIS 379 or COM 352 (QA).

 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

+^{}Music Business majors may substitute BUS 254 in place of BUS 242 or 200.

 Note: All business majors are encouraged to take KEY 490 - Vocation and the Meaning of Success to fulfill the Augsburg Core Curriculum Senior Keystone Requirement.

-^{}Music Business majors may substitute BUS 254 in place of BUS 242 or 200.

-Specialization in Marketing (WEC students only)

-Business Core plus five courses:
+Combined Major in Business Administration and Economics

+Eleven courses including: